The dataset contains the following files, divided by studies

 Please refer to our published papers for details on the studies such as MRI protocols.

-We invite investigators to apply for access to these data.
-Before applying your request, please read the privacy statement.
-Note that we collect number of applicants, number of data downloading from the database for reports to DecNef Project at some moment without private information.
-The brain data is allowed to use for noncommercial purpose only.
-You fill in the registration form and upload an "Application Form for Data Usage", after filling your information and requirement.
-You need to sign the application form.
-You can upload an image (or photo) file of your signature separately.
+We invite investigators to apply for access to this dataset.
+Before applying, please read the privacy statement (note that we collect the number of applicants and the number of downloads from the database for reports to the DecNef Project, without private information).
+The brain data is available exclusively for the purposes of scientific research, technology development, and education under the auspices of an academic, research, government or commercial entity.
+To apply, please fill in the registration form and upload an "Application Form for Data Usage", duly filled and signed.
+You may upload your signature as a separate image file.

 You will be notified by email about how to access the dataset, where you may log in and download data to your computer.
 If you have any questions about the brain data, please contact us by email (email@example.com).